MLHale/CYBR8470/modules/building-a-server/README.md

 * Since you made some changes to your code repository, lets track the changes with `git`:

-* in a terminal in your lab director execute the following:
+* in a terminal in your lab directory execute the following:

 ```bash
 git status